jkcfg/jk/examples/kubernetes/chart-templated/README.md

 # Helm chart analogue using templates

 This example shows a "chart" that uses textual templates to generate the resources.
-In the `simple-chart` example, the resources were object literals; in this example, they are loaded from files in a directory relative to the chart module.
+In the `chart-simple` example, the resources were object literals; in this example, they are loaded from files in a directory relative to the chart module.